-The Northwest Independent Editors Guild (Seattle) connects clients with professional editors in the Pacific Northwest.
+The Northwest Independent Editors Guild (Seattle, Portland) connects clients with professional editors in the Pacific Northwest.
 We also foster community among our members and provide resources for their career development.
-We produce meetings and events, including a conference every two years, for editors; members also enjoy benefits like a private listserv and job board as well as a profile in our editor directory and a discount to The Chicago Manual of Style Online.
+We produce meetings and events, including a conference every two years; members also enjoy benefits like a private listserv and job board as well as a profile in our editor directory and a discount to The Chicago Manual of Style Online.
 See more: Facebook, Twitter, YouTube.

 PEN America is an organization that stands at the intersection of literature and human rights to protect open expression at home and abroad.
 We champion the freedom to write, recognizing the power of the word to transform the world.
 Our mission is to unite writers and their allies to celebrate creative expression and defend the liberties that make it possible.
 We are supported by a robust membership of 4,400 writers, translators, editors, and other publishing professionals. @PENamerican, facebook.com/PENamerican